Carrie Nation: Later life and death

 Later in life Nation exploited her name by appearing in vaudeville in the United States and music halls in Great Britain.
 Nation, a proud woman more given to sermonizing than entertaining, found these venues uninspiring for her proselytizing.
 One of a number of pre-World War I acts that "failed to click" with foreign audiences, Nation was struck by an egg thrown by an audience member during one 1909 music hall lecture at the Canterbury Theatre of Varieties in Westminster, London.
 Indignantly, "The Anti-Souse Queen" ripped up her contract and returned to the United States.
 Seeking profits elsewhere, Nation sold photographs of herself, collected lecture fees, and marketed miniature souvenir hatchets.
 In October 1909, various press outlets reported that Nation claimed to have invented an aeroplane.

 Near the end of her life, Nation moved to Eureka Springs, Arkansas, where she founded the home known as "Hatchet Hall".
-She would give her final speech on January 14, 1911, when she had collapsed mid-way through, having previously suffered health problems.
-Nation fell into a coma and was taken to Evergreen Place Hospital, where she eventually died on June 9, 1911.
+She gave her final speech on January 14, 1911, collapsing mid-way through, having previously suffered health problems.
+Nation fell into a coma and was taken to Evergreen Place Hospital in Leavenworth, Kansas, where she eventually died on June 9, 1911.
 She was buried in the southeastern side of Belton Cemetery in Belton, Missouri.
 The Woman's Christian Temperance Union later erected a stone inscribed "Faithful to the Cause of Prohibition, She Hath Done What She Could" and the name "Carry A. Nation".